gallettilance/gallettilance.github.io/README.md

 Spark! projects are a great opportunity for students to get real-world project experience to highlight on their github and CV.
 These projects have already been curated and will be presented during “Pitch Day”.
 Project descriptions will be made available at the start of the semester.
 BU Spark! projects will be led by one of the Spark!
 Project managers.
 Each project will be assigned a Spark!
 Technical Engineer to review PRs, review code, and provide technical support.

-Teams will have 3-5 students.
+Teams will have ~5 students.
 Students that decide to take on the role of team lead will receive extra credit.
 Teams will be formed based on availability and a project preference form that you will be asked to submit after Pitch Day.

-Please read [the following guide](https://docs.google.com/document/d/1Cg8O-tY58vciQ_TYi1MpPFZ730fU_YyTs6GBZ0SMAj4) for details regarding roles and responsibilities as well as best practices for navigating BU Spark! projects.

-Expectations of Spark! project deliverables are outlined [here](https://gallettilance.github.io/deliverables/).
+At the end of the semester, one team will be selected to present their project on the Spark Demo day stage.
+One team per project will be selected to present a poster of their project on Demo Day.

 ## Homeworks